pk6x/pk6x_win32_emacs_devenv/Readme.txt

 @echo off
-mkdir ..\build (This will create a new folder named "build") pushd ..\build (This will mark the current dir to go back to after finishing whatever comes next) cl ..\..\project_dir\code\main.cpp (compiling) popd (Will return back to where the .cpp file is, the one was marked by pushd before)
+mkdir ..\build (This will create a new folder named "build") pushd ..\build (This will mark the current dir to go back to after finishing whatever comes next) cl ..\..\project_dir\code\main.cpp (plus other options and flags you like to add) (compiling) popd (Will return back to where the .cpp file is, the one was marked by pushd before)

-The way Emacs know how to run the build.bat is how it was setup first in the init.el file.
-(Thanks to Casey Muratori and how he wrote it)
+The way Emacs know how to run the build.bat is how it was setup in the init.el file.

-So Emacs now can not only know where to look for build.bat file but also can determine the underlying operating system to look for the file.
+So Emacs now not only can know where to look for build.bat file but also can determine the underlying operating system to look for the file.

 /* Emacs Casey's setup for C/C++ compilation